 - Wrist fracture and associated swelling

-- Pregnancy/oral contraceptive use leading to swelling in the limbs
+- Pregnancy or oral contraceptive use that leads to swelling in the limbs

 - Underlying nerve dysfunctions

 Rheumatoid arthritis and diabetes are two conditions that can cause irritation in the tendons of the wrist that compress the median nerve, even without injury or repetitive motions.